viraj19r/learnPython/Notes/Introductory notes.md

 vowels = {'a', 'e', 'i' , 'o', 'u'} #set
 ```

 - We can use the `type()` function to know which class a variable or a value belongs to.
-Similarly, the `isinstance()` function is used to check if an object belongs to a particular class.
+Similarly, the `isinstance(1,int)` function is used to check if an object belongs to a particular class.

 ## Python type conversion and type casting